 The reasonable minimum exit price for us should be $3.68 or above.
 If the exit price is anything lesser, we as shareholders will be severely disadvantaged.
 It will mark another huge setback for the reputation of the Singapore Stock Exchange.

 That being said, I do not think BWL’s management is intentional in keeping its shares suspended.
 It is a mix of uncontrollable factors.
-I genuinely hope the management of BWL shows its sincerity by offering a good exit price to all existing shareholders who continue to support the company, especially during this trying period.
+I genuinely hope the management of BWL shows its sincerity by offering a good exit price to all existing shareholders, especially during this trying period.

 Join Our Telegram Group